rackerlabs/docs-dedicated-networking/load-balancer/adx-v2/api-docs/api-operations/load-balancer-v2.rst

 Retrieve device information
 ---------------------------

-Use the Device ID operation to get complete information about the device with the specified ID including associated customer, usage statistics, and configuration details for nodes, virtual IPs, and high availability.
+Using the device resource will allow you to retrieve information for the given device.

+The resource also allows you to create, update, retrieve and delete on several of the device's sub-resources for the device you selected.
+You will be able to make these actions on the following sub-resources - configuration, ha, vips, nodes, and events.

 ::